haydenjameslee/unity-reference-checker/README.md

 # UnityRefChecker

-Have you ever added a reference to a MonoBehaviour in one scene but forgotten to add it in another?

 UnityRefChecker is a Unity3D plugin that helps you avoid null references in MonoBehaviours by looking through all MonoBehaviour references in a scene and warning you in Unity's console if a reference has not been assigned.

 Fields that cause a log: